Tuesday, July 17, 2018

 Time to move on to The Godfather Part II.
 Some people like the first movie the best, some people prefer the second to the first.
 Never is the third movie in this conversation.
 (Wonder if there's anyone out there who does like the third more than the first two?)
 While I think there are great scenes in the first movie, I think I may like the second a bit better because by this time I was more invested in the movie and I was more familiar with the characters.
 But then again, there are some great scenes in the first movie and you have that iconic performance by Marlon Brando.
 Yeah, this is tough.
 The second movie is the longest at three hours and twenty-two minutes.
 (The first one is three minutes shy of being three hours and the third one is ten minutes shy of being three hours.
 Dang, these are really long movies!)
 In a way, Part II is like watching two movies interwoven into each other: one starring Al Pacino and the other starring Robert De Niro.
 The movie is so long that there was actually an intermission break after two hours!
 Seriously, after the scene ended, this cue card came on that said "Intermission".
 I have never seen a movie have an intermission, not even Titanic which is the same amount of time (five minutes less!) and I saw that in the theaters three times!
 This movie is the first sequel to win an Oscar, something that won't happen again until 2004 when the third Lord of the Rings movie won.

-It's 1958 Michael and his family are living in a lake house near Lake Tahoe in Nevada and his children are grade school age, young Anthony just having celebrated his First Communion.
+It's 1958 and Michael and his family are living in a lake house near Lake Tahoe in Nevada and his children are grade school age, young Anthony just having celebrated his First Communion.
 Early on in the movie, an assassination attempt it made on Michael when bullets come flying through his bedroom window as he's talking to his wife, who is in bed.
 Nobody is hurt, but Michael will spend the rest of the movie trying to find out who put out a hit on him.

 A new major character is that of Hyman Roth, a Jewish investor and business partner of Michael's.
 He plays into Michael's father's mentality of "Keep your friends close, but your enemies closer."
 He is played by Lee Strasberg, who, I'll admit, I didn't know who that was, but after listening to some podcasts and reading about him, discovered he was a famous acting coach who taught acting method and some of his famous clients included Marilyn Monroe, James Dean, Paul Newman, and his co-star, Al Pacino.
 When we first meet Hyman, he's lounging on a chair with one leg draped over the arm of the seat.
 I have never seen anyone sit like this in the movies or in real life, but now knowing his background as a method actor, it all makes sense that he would think outside the box.
 Needless to say, there's some shady stuff going down with Roth.
 Michael thinks that Roth put the hit out on him, but when Roth tells him that he was a friend of Moe Green's and heard he had been killed, he did not worry about who put the hit out on him, and let it go, insinuating that Michael should do the same.
 Hyman has a hit out for Michael, but Michael's men kill him first.
 It turns out that Michael's only surviving brother (for now!), Fredo was the one responsible for the attempted hit on him.
 "I knew it was you, Fredo...you broke my heart."
 In Fredo's defense, he says he didn't know about that, but it's too little, too late.
 Michael has one of his men kill Fredo (a shot to the back of the head while they're fishing in a boat), but not until after their mother has died so she doesn't have to be alive to know about it.

-Kay, who is pregnant with what Michael hopes is a son (why does he care when he already has a son?) has lost the baby in a miscarriage, but later, she will reveal to Michael something I think she should have taken to the grave: she tells him she didn't have a miscarriage, but rather an abortion because she didn't want to bring any more children into this family.
+Kay, who is pregnant with what Michael hopes is a son (why does he care when he already has a son?), has lost the baby in a miscarriage, but later, she will reveal to Michael something I think she should have taken to the grave: she tells him she didn't have a miscarriage, but rather an abortion because she didn't want to bring any more children into this family.
 Well, this makes Michael furious and he slaps Kay in an intense scene.
 They get divorced, not surprisingly.

 There's a lot more things going on during the Michael storyline, including a Senate hearing investigating the Corleone family.
 Plenty of oranges and murders!
 While all these scenes are going on, we get some reprieves with the flashbacks to a young Vito Corleone.
 Yes, we get the Vito Corleone origin story.
 And it starts at the very beginning with him.
 We see him as a nine-year-old boy named Vito Andolini who lives in Corleone, Sicily.
-His father has been murdered by Don Ciccio (pronounced Chi-chi-oh!), the main mafia leader after Antonio Andolini insulted him.
+His father has been murdered by Don Ciccio (pronounced chi-chi-oh!), the main mafia leader after Antonio Andolini insulted him.
 (Dang, don't insult Ciccio!)
 Vito's older brother vowed revenge, but also ended getting killed himself.
 Ciccio has his men fetch Vito because he wants him killed too.
 His mother begs for his life, telling the crime lord that the child never talks and isn't a threat, but Ciccio doesn't care.
 I have to say, that he's right.
 Sure, right now he's a weak nine-year-old kid, but as well know, he'll grow up to be one of the most powerful men in the mafia who will build an impressive empire.
 And, spoiler alert, he will get his vengeance on Ciccio.
 Just not right now.
 Cuz he's only nine.
 Mama Andolini distracts Ciccio and tells her son to run.
 He complies, but she is shot.
 With help, Vito gets on a ship and travels to New York.
 Because he doesn't talk, his last name becomes Corleone, the place of his birth.

 When we see Vito later, he will now be a young man and he's played by Robert De Niro.
 He was thirty when he filmed this and he looks so young!
 Even if I didn't know he was in this movie, I would have recognized him.
 I grew up with '90s and '00 Robert De Niro, so I'm used to him being fifty and older in his movies (think Meet the Parents or Silver Linings Playback De Niro).
 He does a good job of adopting Brando's mannerisms from the first movie.
 All the Vito scenes are subtitled in English because the characters are speaking Italian.
 Vito lives in Little Italy (where else?) with a family that are distant relatives of his.
 This is where he meets Genco, who he will eventually start an olive oil company with called Genco Pura.
 (Mmm, olive oil).
 He gets a job as a grocer at Genco's father store, but understands when he has to be fired because a man named Fanucci, who has a lot of power and is able to get his way, wants his son to have the job.
 We see how Vito meets Clemenza and Tessio who are both important figures in the first movie and become important allies for Vito.
 They start an illegal operation and Fanucci gets wind of this and demand that Vito and his men cut him in for a profit or he will go to the police.
 Vito will hide in a dark shadow of Fanucci's apartment and kill him with a towel.
 Well, a gun wrapped inside a towel.
 Before Fanucci will meet his demise, he will grab an orange from a market.
 Should've gotten an apple, Fanucci.